telefonicaid/fiware-IoTAgent-Cplusplus/doc/build.md

 We are built most dependencies from source.
 You might need to visit dependency web site in order to build such dependenies.

 #### boost
 It provides a script `bootstrap.sh` to build them.
+We recommend you supply the path where you want to install them with the option `--prefix`.
+This path will be used later on when building the project.
+Depending on your system, you may need to download python-dev package in order to compile Boost.

 #### log4cplus
 The log format used in IoTAgent writes function name.
 This functionality is provided by log4cplus when it finds a macro: \_\_FUNCTION\_\_ and \_\_PRETTY\_FUNCTION\_\_.
 You need disable \_\_PRETTY\_FUNCTION\_\_ macro modifying _configure_ script, **removing** these lines: